Published on in Vol 10 (2024)

 aMean (SD) was used to describe continuous variables, and frequency (%) was used to describe categorical variables.

 b“Backbone family” refers to a family consisting of 2 spouses—a husband and a wife.
 “Core family” refers to a family consisting of parents and unmarried children.
 “Conjugal family” refer to a family consisting of parents and married children.
-“Other” consists of the following: a families consisting of parents and more than 2 married children or siblings married without joint families; single-parent families; DINK; intergenerational families; single families; reconstituted families; cohabiting families; homosexual families, etc.
+“Other” consists of the following: families consisting of parents and more than 2 married children or siblings married without joint families; single-parent families; DINK; intergenerational families; single families; reconstituted families; cohabiting families; homosexual families, etc.

 Correlation Analysis